Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message** : The delete operation is defined without a 200 or 204 error response implementing,please add it.
+**Output Message** : The delete operation is defined without a 200 or 204 error response implementation,please add it.

-**Description** : Per ARM Specs, All DELETE methods must have responses code implementing: 200, 204.
+**Description** : Per ARM Specs, all DELETE methods must have responses code implementation: 200, 204.

 **CreatedAt**: May 21, 2020

 **LastModifiedAt**: May 21, 2020

-**How to fix the violation**: For each operation response add the missing code response implementing:
+**How to fix the violation**: For each operation response, please add the missing code response implementation:

 The following would be valid: